 Hopefully, you’re working with a real estate agent that is familiar with zoning and setback regulations for the area you’re looking to purchase a lot.
 There are areas that allow mobile homes, duplexes, and single-family homes, but usually not campers and tiny homes.
 Of course, rulings and laws change regularly, but working with a real estate agent will help you understand where the best lot would be for your living lifestyle.
 Some areas in Grand County also have HOA covenants that must be followed for the design and landscaping of your home.
 Your home design team can help ensure your home follows these bylaws.

 Unfortunately, buying a lot doesn’t mean that 100% of it can be built on; in other words, town laws usually designate certain setbacks from roads and property lines that a structure can be built.
-There are also setbacks on height of a structure, minimum lot area, minimum yard area, and water quality setback.
-A lot of zoning and setback regulations that have to be considered when building a home, but working with a general contractor can help ensure that all of these regulations are followed.
+There are also setbacks on the height of a structure, minimum lot area, minimum yard area, and water quality setback.
+There are a lot of zoning and setback regulations that have to be considered when building a home, but working with a general contractor can help ensure that all of these regulations are followed.

 Water and Mineral Rights